Doctors Note Logo

 When to Seek Professional Evaluation

-If you're experiencing any unexplained muscle weakness or sleep-related concerns, you can start by using a free Medically approved LLM Symptom Checker Chat Bot to help identify patterns in your symptoms before your doctor's appointment.
+If you're experiencing any unexplained muscle weakness or sleep-related concerns, consider checking your symptoms with Ubie's free AI-powered symptom checker to help identify patterns before your doctor's appointment.
 Always speak to a doctor if you experience:

 • Recurrent muscle weakness tied to emotions